Today, we are going to talk about your collections strategy and ensuring your collections treatment is effective and efficient.

 Payment terms are so important to the success of our organization, customers, and employees.
 Customers will appreciate you taking the time to understand their processes and being adaptable to collaborating on agreed terms that work for both companies.
 Collectors can now effectively and efficiently work on their past-due customers and with a positive attitude.
 You are giving your customers the best customer experience, and happy customers are sticky customers.
 Trust me, there will still be uncontrollable strikes that happen from time to time.
 But your customer won't be adding unnecessary phone calls, collection letters, etc. when they do.
 The customer is more likely to shrug it off, no business is perfect but I really enjoy working with the company!
 Sticky customers today, plus new sticky customers tomorrow equals compounded revenue and growth for your organization's future!

 I hope you see purposeful decision-making throughout the steps mentioned above.
-If not, feel free to reach out to me via email at firstname.lastname@example.org.
-I would love to hear your thoughts.
-Even better, #ChimeIn on my personal LinkedIn page where this article will be shared and published for open comments.
+Feel free to reach out to me via email at email@example.com.